scloud19/SECipedia/AWS/EC2.md

 	Placement Groups
 		Only related to EC2s

 		A placement group is a logical grouping of instances with a single AZ.
-Using placement groups enbables applications to participate in a low-latency, 10 Gbps network.
+Using placement groups enables applications to participate in a low-latency, 10 Gbps network.
 Placement groups are recommended for applications that benefit from low latency, high network throughput, or both.
-			You can't have a placement group across multiple AZs Helps with really good network throughput from one EC2 instance to another The name you specify for a placement group must be unique within your AWS account Only certain types of instances can be launched in a place group Compute Optimized
+			You can't have a placement group across multiple AZs

+			Helps with really good network throughput from one EC2 instance to another

+			The name you specify for a placement group must be unique within your AWS account

+			Only certain types of instances can be launched in a placement group Compute Optimized
 				GPU
 				Memory Optimized
 				Storage Optimized

-				Amazon recommends using the same instance type (and size) for all instances within the placement group You can't merge placement groups
+				Amazon recommends using the same instance type (and size) for all instances within the placement group

+				You can't merge placement groups

-				Youc an't move an existing instance into a placement group.
+				You can't move an existing instance into a placement group.
 You can create an AMI from your existing instance, and then launch a new instance from the AMI into a placement group